websemantics/builder-extension/README.md

 ### Change Log
 All notable changes to this project will be documented in this section.

-#### [0.8.3] - 2016-08-14
+#### [0.9.0] - 2016-08-15
 ##### Changed
-- Major code cleaning and refactoring
+- Major code cleaning and refactoring,
-- Enhanced generated code
+- Enhanced generated code,
+- Generic helper functions for generated modules,
-- Removal of automatic seeding after install feature (Pyro does that now)
+- Removal of automatic seeding after install feature (Pyro does that now),
-- Ensure all necessary module files are generated on `make:addon` command
+- Ensure all necessary module files are generated on `make:addon` command,
-- Use [Figlet](https://github.com/packaged/figlet) font to print module name in README.md
+- Use [Figlet](https://github.com/packaged/figlet) font to print module name in README.md,
-- Detailed information in generated module's README.md
+- Detailed instructions in generated module's README.md,
-- Rename command `make:module` to `module:create` and use namespace format, `{vendor}.module.{slug}`
-- Update ascii logo
+- Update the extension ascii logo,
+- Show the module README.md on the module Admin home page,
-- Bugs fixed
+- Bugs fixed,

 #### [0.8] - 2016-02-26
 ##### Changed